castai/terraform-provider-castai/docs/resources/node_configuration.md

 <a id="nestedblock--aks--ephemeral_os_disk"></a>
 ### Nested Schema for `aks.ephemeral_os_disk`

+Required:

+- `placement` (String) Placement of the ephemeral OS disk.
+One of: cacheDisk, resourceDisk, nvmeDisk

 Optional:

 - `cache` (String, Deprecated) Deprecated: this field has no effect.
 Ephemeral OS disks always use ReadOnly cache strategy
-- `placement` (String) Placement of the ephemeral OS disk.
-One of: cacheDisk, resourceDisk, nvmeDisk

 <a id="nestedblock--aks--loadbalancers"></a>